LET'S GET ORGANIZED!

 The problem is, this vast majority of ordinary people--even if they are protesting wonderfully in the streets as are the BLM protesters--are totally unorganized to make an egalitarian revolution.
 As a result of this total lack of organization with an explicitly egalitarian revolutionary aim, people as individuals and families have no practical choice other than to adapt as best they can to the system of class inequality that prevails today.
 (One way people adapt is to vote for "the lesser evil."
 That strategy, obviously, does not solve the problem!)

-Adapting to our existing class inequality doesn't mean abjectly submitting to it.
+Adapting to our existing class inequality doesn't, however, have to mean abjectly submitting to it.
 Many people resist the dictatorship of the rich as individuals by trying to shape the little corner of the world over which they have any real control with the egalitarian values of equality and mutual aid, even if they typically don't think about it in these explicit political terms (read this online book that discusses this in some detail.)

 Many people also resist the dictatorship of the rich collectively with organizations such as labor unions or community organizations focused on some reform, as discussed here, as well as things like the BLM protests.

 But because these individual and collective forms of resistance do not aim explicitly to make an egalitarian revolution, they will never result in removing the rich from power and getting us off of the treadmill of defeat, as I discuss here and here.